| |

 works well over the penetrating coat.
 This primer

-will provide pretty good film build, providing both
+will provide pretty good film build and provide both

 moisture protection and the beginning of sunlight